Beyond Basic Revenue Streams: How Startups Can Capitalize on MRR & ARR

 With so many variables in play, you might find yourself wishing for some sort of GPS for business success.
 Alas, that doesn’t exist—but while you wait for some other enterprising startup to invent one, you CAN generate predictability around your recurring revenue streams.
 In fact, this is one of the most important metrics your business can track.

 So, what is MRR and ARR and what exactly do they mean?
 MRR is your monthly recurring revenue, i.e., the sum of all monthly revenue you earn from your customers, regardless of their contract length.
 ARR is your annual recurring revenue, i.e., the sum of all revenue derived from customer contracts that are 12 or more months long and active at the end of the period.

 To calculate MRR, divide each customer’s total contract value by the number of months in their full contract.
 Sum the results to get your total MRR.

 To get an annual view of your recurring revenue there are two options "ARR" and "Annualized MRR".
 If your business primarily sells monthly recurring subscriptions "Annualized MRR" is a great indicator to measure customer momentum.

-ARR is similar, but only looks at customer contracts that are greater than or equal to 12 months.
+Tracking your annual recurring revenue, or ARR, is similar, but only looks at customer contracts that are greater than or equal to 12 months.
 This extra filter on annual deals will likely result in “ARR” being smaller than “Annualized MRR”, but reduces the noise of churn from shorter term deals.

 Knowing your MRR provides short-term certainty into total monthly revenue and is key to understanding the momentum across your entire customer base.
 However, it doesn’t provide great long-term visibility into how much of your revenue will reoccur—one-time revenue spikes are exciting, but if they aren't repeatable, they won't help you achieve consistent growth year over year.
 ARR is a better metric to help signal revenue predictability for the long game.